RK-MSU/CSCI-466-Networks/Book-Notes/Chapter-2-Application-Layer.md

 DNS server then sends a DNS query to 212.212.212.1 , asking for the Type A record corresponding to www.networkutopia.com.
 This record provides the IP address of the desired Web server, say, 212.212.71.4 , which the local DNS server passes back to Alice’s host.
 Alice’s browser can nowinitiate a TCP connection to the host 212.212.71.4 and send an HTTP request over the connection.

+## 2.6 Video Streaming and Content Distribution Networks

+Streaming prerecorded video now accounts for the majority of the traffic in residential ISPs in North America.
+In particular, the Netflix and YouTube services alone consumed a whopping 37% and 16%, respectively, of residential ISP traffic in 2015

+### Internet Video

+- Compressed Internet video typically ranges from 100 kbps for low-quality video to over 3 Mbps for streaming high-definition movies; 4K streaming envisions a bitrate of more than 10 Mbps.
+- In order to provide continuous playout, the network must provide an average throughput to the streaming application that is at least as large as the bit rate of the compressed video.

+### HTTP Streaming and DASH

+In HTTP streaming, the video is simply stored at an HTTP server as an ordinary file with a specific URL.
+When a user wants to see the video, the client establishes a TCP connection with the server and issues an HTTP GET request for that URL.
+The server then sends the video file, within an HTTP response message, as quickly as the underlying network protocols and traffic conditions will allow.
+On the client side, the bytes are collected in a client application buffer.
+Once the number of bytes in this buffer exceeds a predetermined threshold, the client application begins playback

+**Dynamic Adaptive Streaming over HTTP (DASH)** - the video is encoded into several different versions, with each version having a different bit rate and, correspondingly, a different quality level.
+The client dynamically requests chunks of video segments of a few seconds in length.
+When the amount of available bandwidth is high, the client naturally selects chunks from a high-rate version; and when the available bandwidth is low, it naturally selects from a low-rate version.
+The client selects different chunks one at a time with HTTP GET request messages

+With DASH, each video version is stored in the HTTP server, each with a different URL.
+The HTTPserver also has a **manifest file**, which provides a URL for each version along with its bit rate.

 ## 2.7 Socket Programming: Creating Network Applications